leonrode/aegis/README.md

 Aegis is designed to be a knowledgeable assistant that lives in your digital world.

 Aegis has access to a constantly evolving knowledge graph about your digital life.
-From this graph, Aegis can come up with many ways to determine how to, for example, resolve scheduling conflicts via Google Calendar, remind you to wish a happy birthday to a relative via your WhatsApp messages, or suggest any other way to relieve some cognitive load off a person's full plate.

 ## Technicals